-Resources on State Lands
+Resources on Public and Private Lands

 It is unlawful to excavate or remove artifacts from State owned or controlled lands without a formal permit from the Florida Division of Historical Resources.
 This prohibition extends to State sovereign submerged lands, including river bottoms.
 The Division of Historical Resources Isolated Finds Program that allowed limited collecting of artifacts from river bottoms was discontinued as of June 1, 2005.
+Similar protections are afforded to federally owned or controlled lands.